 Some spells and class features give you a different way to calculate your Defense.
 If you have multiple features that give you different ways to calculate your Defense, you choose which one to use.

 For each weapon your character wields, calculate the modifier you use when you attack with the weapon and the damage you deal when you hit.

-When you make an attack with a weapon, you roll 2d10 and add your proficiency bonus (but only if you are proficient with the weapon) and the appropriate ability.
+When you make an attack with a weapon, you roll 2d10 and add your Aptitude Bonus (but only if you are capable or proficient with the weapon) and the appropriate ability.

 8. Come together

 Most characters don’t work alone.
 Each character plays a role within a party, a group of adventurers working together for a common purpose.
 Teamwork and cooperation greatly improve your party’s chances to survive the many perils of the world.
 Talk to your fellow players and your GM to decide whether your characters know one another, how they met, and what sorts of quests the group might undertake.